monemasrl/irma/README.md

-mock script for the communication between two Raspberry pi devices trough can bus and script for the communication between a Raspberry pi and an ESP32 trough serial port of the data collected by the can bus
+Mock script for the communication between two Raspberry pi devices trough can bus and script for the communication between a Raspberry pi and an ESP32 trough serial port of the data collected by the can bus

 END-DEVICE